Risk-Bounded Multi-Agent Visual Navigation via Iterative Risk Allocation: Acknowledgments

 \section{Acknowledgments}

-We gratefully acknowledge support from Defence Science and Technology Agency, Singapore.
-The authors also thank Morgan Schaefer, Kristoff Misquitta and Shashank Swaminathan for their extensive feedback on the paper draft, experiments and visualizations.
+We gratefully acknowledge support from the Defence Science and Technology Agency, Singapore.
+We thank Morgan Schaefer, Shashank Swaminathan, and Kristoff Misquitta for careful proofreading, and Shreya Chaudhary for help with the hardware demonstrations.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the sponsoring organizations or agencies.